Watchdog Timer

 For IWDG, whether the IWDG can keep running or gating in sleep mode depends on the LPEN bit.

-• If LPEN is cleared, the clock for IWDG will be gated internally, and IWDG will be frozen with all status maintained.
+• If LPEN is cleared, the hardware will gate the clock for IWDG internally, and IWDG will be frozen with all status maintained.

-• If LPEN is enabled, IWDG will keep counting down, wake up the system if the early interrupt event fires, and reset system if the dog barks.
+• If LPEN is enabled, IWDG will keep counting down, wake up the system if the early interrupt event fires, and reset the system if the watchdog triggers.

-However, IWDG will be disabled by HW and the system watchdog timers will be powered off in deep-sleep mode.
+However, in deep-sleep mode, the hardware will disable IWDG, and the system watchdog timers will be powered off.

 Register Protection